 Simple Dog Biscuits

-- 3 cups all-purpose flour and additional flour for dusting surface
+- 3 cups all-purpose flour or whole wheat flour* and additional flour for dusting surface

 - 2 large eggs lightly beaten

 - Preheat your oven to 350 degrees F. Line a large baking sheet with parchment paper.

 - Mix flour, eggs and water in a large bowl, forming a stiff dough with your hands.
 Add more water if necessary.

 - Dust surface with flour.
 Using a rolling pin, roll out dough about ¼ inch thick.
 Using a cookie cutter, cut into shapes (or use a pizza cutter wheel or knife to cut into small strips).

 - Place onto prepared baking sheet and bake for 18 to 20 minutes, or until lightly browned and cooked through.